 If we aren’t willing to give our lives to protect other lives, than why are we upset that a life was taken when Philando was killed?
 If our ethic of life is one that, to defend a life, the death of another is required, then our ethic implodes.
 We’ve sacrificed a life to appease Justice, and sacrificed our value of life in the process.

 Truly valuing life means doing anything to protect it, even giving one’s own life.
 This is the ultimate ethic of the value of life, rooted in Grace, given freely as a gift and not under the compulsion of the law.
-It surpasses, beyond compare, the requirements of law which do little to preserve life in demanding a life for a life.
+It surpasses, beyond compare, the requirements of law which do little to preserve life, but instead demand a life for a life.

 Would you die for Philando, or only kill for him?